deadpixelsec/deadpixelsec.github.io/about.md

 We are a group of Infosec enthusiasts who have a passion for learning and helping others as well as getting into mischief.
 Several members of our group stream on podcasts or twitch as well.
 Be sure to look us up!

-# Some information about you!

-### More Information

-A place to include any other types of information that you'd like to include about yourself.

 ### Contact us

 [deadpixelsec@pm.me](mailto:deadpixelsec@pm.me)